-We cover the main components of debate, and what the Debate League debate format is.
+We cover the main components of debate, and what the Ready Set Debate format is.

 Note taking in debate, called Flowing, is extremely important.
 This video describes tips and techniques for flowing debates.